kaw393939/student_python_dev_guide/assignments/01-virtual-env-pip.md

    pip install -r requirements-dev.txt
    ```

+## Common Pitfalls

+- **Forgetting to activate the virtual environment**: Always check for the `(venv)` prefix in your terminal prompt
+- **Installing packages globally**: If you don't see the prefix, you might be installing packages in your global Python
+- **Path issues in import statements**: Make sure your project structure matches the import paths
+- **Not including `__init__.py` files**: These are needed to make Python treat directories as packages
+- **Running pytest from the wrong directory**: Run it from the project root, not from inside the tests directory

 ## Troubleshooting Common Issues

 ### Issue: "Command not found: python" or "Command not found: python3"